hermit-os/hermit-rs/README.md

 RustyHermit produces 64-bit binaries, but Qemu's x86 emulation cannot boot them directly.
 Therefore, the loader [rusty-loader](https://github.com/hermitcore/rusty-loader) is required to boot the application.
 To build the loader, the assembler [nasm](https://www.nasm.us) is required.
-After the installation, the loader can be build as follows.
+After the installation, the loader can be built as follows.

 ```bash
 git clone https://github.com/hermitcore/rusty-loader.git